How can acupuncture help female infertility? Research update

 Recent research has shown that acupuncture helps you conceive naturally

-Acupuncture has been popular for decades to help women’s fertility, but the effectiveness is still in debate.
-What is the latest development of research on this aspect?
-A paper analysed data up to June 2018 to study the effectiveness of acupuncture for infertile women with natural conception.
+Acupuncture has been used for many years to improve fertility in women, but its effectiveness is still a topic of debate.
+Recent research has sought to clarify the issue by analyzing data up to June 2018 on the use of acupuncture for infertile women with natural conception.

-3, the level of LH is significantly improved with acupuncture treatments.
+LH levels were significantly improved with acupuncture treatments.

-4, the level of endometrial thickness is significantly improved with acupuncture treatments.
+Endometrial thickness was significantly improved with acupuncture treatments.

 Yun L et al Medicine (Baltimore).
 2019 Jul;98(29):e16463. doi: 10.1097/MD.0000000000016463.